TITHI007/Tweet_Extraction_Analysis_Internship/README.md

 # Tweet_Extraction_Analysis_Internship

-We have written a code to fetch the tweets and it's all level replies of a particular hastag using Twitter version 2 API.
+##A code to fetch the tweets and it's all level replies of a particular hastag using Twitter version 2 API.
 <br/>
 <br/>

-Futher we have analysed the tweets and it's replies level wise.For analysis we have used model name: "oliverguhr/german-sentiment-bert"
+Futher Tweets inside json file are being analysed along with it's replies level wise.For analysis model used is: "oliverguhr/german-sentiment-bert"
 We have used package named : germansentiment
 <br/>
 <br/>